linkedin/dagli/README.md

 # Version History
+- `15.0.0-beta7`: *4/12/21*: Loosened erroneously-strict generic constraint on argument to `NNClassification::withMultilabelLabelsInput(...)`
 - `15.0.0-beta6`: *1/26/21*: Added workaround for
     [DL4J bug](https://community.konduit.ai/t/bertiterator-produces-npe-while-training-on-gpu/580) that caused a null
     pointer exception when using CUDA (GPU) to train neural networks.
 Thanks to @cyberbeat for reporting this.